Here's a look at my personal food intolerance health journey.

 Greens and/or other veggies are a normal part of my breakfast, lunch, and dinner now.
 In fact, I have gained a special affinity for vegetables in the morning along with a protein to start my day, and I have so much more energy and am much more productive when I do.

-I enjoy and make time for exercise.
+I make time for exercise

 I couldn't do the crow pose pictured above, nor did I even like yoga, before this journey began.